-Critical Incident Stress: Responding to Trauma in the Workplace, Level II (#EP117A)\
+Critical Incident Stress: Responding to Trauma in the Workplace, Level II (#EP117A)

 This advanced course builds on the material presented in Level I. It provides participants with an opportunity to develop some of the key skills of defusing and debriefing, practise the debriefing process in small groups, and learn ways to alter the debriefing process to meet a variety of situations.
-Participants will practise specific aspects of CISD through role plays; apply the CISD process to specific debriefing simulations; identify and problem-solve difficulties and issues that may arise in a debriefing process; and examine a framework for translating or generalizing CISD skills and processes to other settings.
+Participants will practise specific aspects of the Critical Incident Stress Debriefing (CISD) process through role plays; apply the CISD process to specific debriefing simulations; identify and problem-solve difficulties and issues that may arise in a debriefing process; and examine a framework for translating or generalizing CISD skills and processes to other settings.
 Prerequisite(s): #EP117, or a written application outlining previous training in critical incident stress, including the name of the instructor and the length of the training.